Louisanity/HamilToniQ/README.md

 # HamilToniQ: Comprehensive Optimization and Benchmarking for Mixer Hamiltonian in QAOA with Error Mitigation
-This is the repository for IBM Quantum Hackathon 2023 at the World of Quantum with the topic of encoding (Mixer Hamiltonian)
+This is the repository for IBM Quantum Hackathon 2023 at the World of Quantum with the topic of encoding (Mixer Hamiltonian).
+More detailed description can be found [here](HamilToniQ.pdf).

 ![alt text](https://github.com/Louisanity/HamilToniQ//blob/main/pictures/overview.png?raw=true)